mathew-2/data-science-portfolio/README.md

 # Mathew Manoj - Data Scientist & AI Enthusiast 🌟

-Hi, I'm Mathew Manoj!
-I'm a tech enthusiast currently studying Biotechnology at IIT Kharagpur.
-My journey started with a love for both biotech and tech, and I've had a blast combining these fields.
-From building chatbots with AWS to predicting stock prices with machine learning, I've enjoyed every step of the way.

-I've interned at some cool places like Tech Mahindra Maker's Lab, Cellstrat, and EY, where I worked on exciting projects like sales prediction models and knowledge mining chatbots.
-Looking ahead, I'm excited to explore how AI can be used on devices like Raspberry Pi and continue working on innovative biotech solutions.
-My goal is to create impactful AI projects that can help make a difference in the world.
+Hi there!
+I’m Mathew Manoj, a Biotechnology student at IIT Kharagpur with a big interest in tech.
+I love mixing tech with my studies through projects like building chatbots with AWS and predicting stock prices using LSTM models.
+My internships at Tech Mahindra Maker's Lab, Cellstrat, and EY have given me hands-on experience in AI research and development.
+I’m excited about exploring AI on edge devices and discovering new tech solutions.
+Take a look at what I’ve been working on, and feel free to reach out if you’d like to chat!

 ## 🚀 Technical Skills
 - **Languages:** Python, C++